Mahamaya, Chhattisgarh

 Mahamaya is a small town in Durg District, Chhattisgarh, India.
 The town is near the Mahamaya Mines at Dalli Rajhara operated by the Bhilai Steel Plant.

 Township

 The Mahamaya township is situated below the mines.
 Facilities such as schools and hospitals are provided by the Bhilai Steel Plant.
+The PIN code of Mahamaya is 491228.

 Tourism

-The town is the site of the Mahamaya Temple, located on the hills, and Bordi Dam, a picnic spot nearby.
+The town is the site of the Mahamaya Mandir (temple), located on the hills, and Bordi Dam, a picnic spot nearby.
+Mahamaya Mandir is situated at Devipur 4km away from Surajpur.
+The nearest airport is Ambikapur's Maa Mahamaya Airport built at a cost of Rs 80 crore in 2024.